White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the White Sox have a record of 3-4.
+- In seven games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-4.

-- When it comes to the total, the White Sox and their opponents are 3-6-1 in their last 10 games.

 White Sox Betting Records & Stats